actualbudget/actual/README.md

 You should deploy your server so it's always running.
 We recommend [fly.io](https://fly.io) which makes it incredibly easy and provides a free plan.

 [Create an account](https://fly.io/app/sign-in).
-Once you see the credit card page, you don't actually have to enter it.
-Just navigate to https://fly.io/apps to see the dashboard.
+Although you are required to enter payment details, everything we do here will work on the free tier and you won't be charged.

 Next, [install the `flyctl`](https://fly.io/docs/flyctl/installing/) utility.
 Run `flyctl auth login` to sign into your account.